rhodyprog4ds/BrownFall21/_sources/syllabus/tools.md

 Optional:
 ````{margin}
 ```{note}
-I use atom, but I decided to use it by downloading both Atom and Sublime and trying different things in each for a week.
+I use [atom](https://atom.io/), but I decided to use it by downloading both Atom and Sublime and trying different things in each for a week.
 I liked Atom better after that and I've stuck with it since.
 I used Atom to write all of the content in this syllabus.
+VScode will also work, if needed
 ```
 ````
 - Text Editor: you may want a text editor outside of the Jupyter environment.
 Jupyter can edit markdown files (that you'll need for your portfolio), in browser, but it is more common to use a text editor like Atom or Sublime for this purpose.